-I’m not big fan of “temporary” goals and “temporary” life habits if those habits are designed to better your life.
+If habits are designed to better your life then I’m not big fan of “temporary” goals and “temporary” life habits.

 I think a lot of people walk around in society today and embrace this attitude of just doing enough to get by.

 In my view you’re either getting better, or you’re moving backwards…period.

 Now don’t get me wrong I think it’s ok to take a breath and reset the ole batteries from time to time, but for the most part I’ve also seen where such breaks end up becoming bad habits themselves with a lot of people in today’s world getting stuck in that mode of action.